penao7/ChatHat/README.md

 # ChatHat
-Whatsapp inspired, real time mobile chat app
+Whatsapp inspired, real time Mobile Chat App.

 This App is created using Expo, React-Native, AWS Amplify and GraphQL.